Albas, Lot tourism & sightseeing

 Visit Albas (Midi-Pyrenees, France)Photo Gallery

 The village of Albas is in southern France, on the Lot river between Puy l'Eveque and Cahors.
-Usually a quiet village, Albas becomes very lively during its well known wine festivals.

 The highlights of a visit to Albas, if truth be told, are mostly the views from outside the village!
 If you approach the village from the east there is a lovely view of the village, river and cliffs a few hundred metres before you actually arrive, and from the west you can cross the bridge for a very scenic view across the river to the church and Chateau de la Blainie.